 Jon Landau, "Titanic" and "Avatar" producer, dies at 63

-Jon Landau, an Oscar-winning producer who worked closely with director James Cameron on the "Titanic" and the "Avatar" series, has died.
+Jon Landau, an Oscar-winning producer who worked closely with director James Cameron on the "Titanic" and the "Avatar" franchise, has died.
 He was 63.

 Alan Bergman, Disney Entertainment co-chairman, announced Landau's death in a statement Saturday.
 No cause of death was given.